Russia leather: Chairs

 Upholstered chairs first began to become common in the 17th century, in the later period of the Age of Oak.
 These used expensive fabrics as a covering, costing far more than the wooden frame of the chair.
 Other, cheaper, chairs were extensively carved in wood – any sort of chair, rather than a stool, was a luxury item.
 Leather, and Russia leather, was also used as an upholstery material.
 The use of Russia leather in particular was encouraged by the English Civil War and the Puritan styles it encouraged.
 Plain leather upholstery, even though an expensive item, was seen as less ostentatious and so more acceptable than either fabric or carving.

 Leather was applied to simple backstools, a chair with vertical rear posts and simple crosswise rails.
 These would be a commonplace chair today, but at the time it was more usual for chairs to have a solid wooden back.
 The leather was stretched across between the rails and nailed into place with large headed brass nails.
 Such undecorated chairs are a characteristic furniture style of the Interregnum period.
 Only Russia leather was flexible enough to be used in this way.
 Inferior leathers, when used, would crack across the edges of the frame.
 A better technique with such leathers was to support the leather from beneath with interwoven strips of canvas webbing.
 The odour of birch oil was recognised in the completed chairs and considered as a mark of quality.
-Russia leather chairs have been remarkably hard-wearing and examples have lasted in use into the 19th century, without recovering.
+Russia leather chairs have been remarkably hard-wearing and examples have lasted in use into the 19th century, without re-covering.
 When finally worn out, this was often by the surface of the leather having worn right through into a hole, still without any structural cracking of the leather, as a less flexible hide would fail.

 Footwear

 Russia leather was (and still is) commonly used for production of footwear.
 In Russia itself, it was usually used to make high boots (sapogi).
 In this craft, Russia leather was usually divided into two sorts: the more expensive yalovka (produced from calf skin) and the cheaper yuft (from all other kinds of animal skins).
 In Soviet times, yalovka leather was used to make army officers' field "Chrome" boots (Note: i.e. cheap chrome-tanned leather, albeit made from an animal hide.), and yuft leather, in combination with an artificial leather substitute called kirza, was used for the enlisted men's boots.
-Only high-ranking officers or the nomenklatura would have access to boots made from the quality of true russia leather.
+Only high-ranking officers or the nomenklatura would have access to boots made from the quality of true Russia leather.